-The Indian Premier League (IPL) is known as the most-attended cricket league in the world, but that will not be the case for the upcoming tournament, which will be the 13th in the event’s history.
+The Indian Premier League (IPL) is known as the most-attended cricket league in the world.
+But that will not be the case for the upcoming tournament, which will be the 14th in the event’s history.

 Once again this season the IPL is exclusive to Sky Sports.
 If you are an existing Sky TV customer with access to Sky Sports, you are all set.
 If not, you can sign up for a new broadband deal with Sky that includes Sky Sports to ensure you can watch all the action on the pitch.

-If you don’t want to sign a long-term contract and still want to make sure you can catch all the big hits and bouncers of the IPL, you should consider a day or month pass to NOW TV, which also carries all of this year’s IPL action.
+If you don’t want to sign a long-term contract and still want to make sure you can catch all the big hits and bouncers of the IPL, you should consider a day or month pass to NOW, which also carries all of this year’s IPL action.

-Stream the latest and greatest TV, movies and sport on NOW TV.
+Stream the latest and greatest TV, movies and sport on NOW.
 All with no contract.

 - Sign up and start streaming instantly